Fed officials lay case for December liftoff

 But Dudley said the current 5 percent unemployment rate "could fall to an unsustainably low level" that threatens inflation, while seven years of near-zero rates "may be distorting financial markets."

 "I don't favor waiting until I sort of see the whites in inflation's eyes," he said about monetary policy timing.
-Going sooner and more slowly, he said, may now be best for the Fed's "risk management."
+Going sooner and more slowly, he said at the Economic Club of New York, may now be best for the Fed's "risk management."

+In Washington, Fed Vice Chair Stanley Fischer said inflation should rebound next year to about 1.5 percent, from 1.3 percent now, as pressures related to the strong dollar and low energy prices fade.

+The second-in-command also noted that the Fed could move next month to raise rates, which could be taken as yet another signal the central bank is less willing to let low inflation further delay policy tightening.

 "The committee has been very clear that the normalization path here is going to be shallower," than the steady quarter-point-per-meeting hikes used by the Fed early this century or the faster hikes enacted in the early 1990s, said Bullard, who is not a voter on the Fed's policy-making committee this year but will rotate into a slot in 2016.